Jaime001/create-bucket-in-google-cloud-storage-/README.md

 # How to create a bucket in google cloud storage?

-Visit the webpage [google.cloud](https://cloud.google.com/) and create and account.
+Visit the webpage [google.cloud](https://cloud.google.com/) and create an account.